Wu-Chung Hsiang: Early life and education

+Academic career

-Hsiang hails from Wenzhou, Zhejiang.
-He received in 1957 his bachelor's degree from the National Taiwan University and in 1963 his Ph.D. under Norman Steenrod from Princeton University with thesis Obstructions to sectioning fibre bundles.
-At Yale University he became in 1962 a lecturer, in 1963 an assistant professor, and in 1968 a full professor.
+After receiving his doctorate from Princeton, Hsiang joined the faculty of mathematics at Yale University, where he became a lecturer in 1962, an assistant professor in 1963, then, in 1968, a full professor.
 At Princeton University he was a full professor from 1972 until retiring in 2006 as professor emeritus and was the department chair from 1982 to 1985.
 He was a visiting scholar at the Institute for Advanced Study for the academic years 1965–1966, 1971–1972, and 1979–1980.
-He was a visiting professor at the University of Warwick in 1966, the University of Amsterdam in 1969, the University of Bonn in 1971, the University of California, Berkeley in 1976, and the Mathematical Sciences Research Institute and Stanford University in 1980.
+He was a visiting professor at the University of Warwick in 1966, the University of Amsterdam in 1969, the University of Bonn in 1971, the University of California, Berkeley, in 1976, and the Mathematical Sciences Research Institute and Stanford University in 1980.

 Hsiang has made important contributions to algebraic and differential topology.
 Works by Hsiang, Julius Shaneson, C. T. C. Wall, Robion Kirby, Laurent Siebenmann and Andrew Casson led in the 1960s to the proof of the annulus theorem (previously known as the annulus conjecture).
 The annulus theorem is important in the theory of triangulation of manifolds.

 With F. Thomas Farrell he worked on a program to prove the Novikov conjecture and the Borel conjecture with methods from geometric topology and gave proofs for special cases.
 For example, they gave a proof of the integral Novikov conjecture for compact Riemannian manifolds with non-positive sectional curvature.
 Hsiang also made contributions to the topological study of simply-connected 4-manifolds.

 From 1967 to 1969 he was a Sloan Fellow and for the academic year 1975–1976 a Guggenheim Fellow.
 In 1980 he was elected a member of Academia Sinica.
 He was an Invited Speaker at the International Congress of Mathematicians in 1970 in Nice, with a talk on Differentiable actions of compact connected Lie groups on $R^n$ and a Plenary Speaker in 1983 in Warsaw, with a talk on Geometric applications of algebraic K-theory.
-In 2005 there was a conference at Stanford University in honor of his 70th birthday.
+In 1989, he was elected a member of the American Academy of Arts and Sciences.
+In 2005, there was a conference at Stanford University in honor of his 70th birthday.

-His doctoral students include Ruth Charney, F. Thomas Farrell, Thomas Goodwillie, and Lowell E. Jones.
+His doctoral students include Ruth Charney, F. Thomas Farrell, Kiyoshi Igusa, Thomas Goodwillie, Michael W. Davis, and Lowell E. Jones.